SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Web SDK</td>
 <td>Instead of the "HOOK_" prefixed <code>InjectionTokens</code> that were used to extend the UI, we now offer a set of functions that can be used.
 These functions have the benefit of being typed, so a developer knows exactly what options are available for that specific hook.
 The same <code>InjectionTokens</code> are still used in the background, so they are not deprecated as of now.
 However, we recommend developers to start using the hook functions instead.
-The new functions are prefixed with "hook", so instead of the "HOOK_NAVIGATOR_NODES", the "hookNavigator" function can now be used.
+The new functions are prefixed with "hook", so instead of the "HOOK_NAVIGATOR_NODES", the "hookNavigator()" function can now be used.
 Details on how to use these functions can be found in the documentation or the Tutorial application.</td>
 <td>MTM-49540</td>
 <td>10.16.131.0</td>
 </tr>